5 CrossFit Exercises for Beginners That Are Easier Than You Think

 Trouble is, walk into a CrossFit box (or simply scroll through a CrossFitter's Instagram) and you’ll see someone attempting and banging out reps of brag-worthy, tough-looking moves, which can feel pretty exclusive.
 “A lot of CrossFit moves look super-intimidating,” says level two certified CrossFit trainer Emmy Simpkins, owner of CrossFit Speakeasy and a CrossFit Regionals athlete.
 “But once you have the strength and skill to complete them, they’re not as tough as they look.”

-Whether you’re a WOD-loving CrossFitter or not, you’ll realize that the below five exercises from CrossFit only look tough, after Simpkins and doctor of physical therapy Grayson Wickham, CSCS and founder of Movement Vault, break them down step-by-step.
+Whether you’re a WOD-loving CrossFitter or not, you’ll realize that the below CrossFit exercises only look tough, after Simpkins and doctor of physical therapy Grayson Wickham, CSCS and founder of Movement Vault, break them down step-by-step.

 Equipment: Kettlebell or barbell